Fake Arizona rehab centers scam Native Americans far from home, officials warn during investigations

 Stewart, who is Navajo, got involved a year ago after watching drivers stop vans outside Phoenix Indian Medical Center, offering people a place to stay.

-“Something didn’t look right,” said Stewart, who manages an Indigenous arts shop nearby.
+“Something didn’t look right,” said Stewart, who manages a Native American arts shop nearby.
 Around that time, her cousin disappeared into a similar vehicle in New Mexico.

 After an hourslong trip, the cousin was kicked out of the Phoenix center she was taken to after refusing to complete intake forms, Stewart said.
 She said her cousin is now back on the reservation and sober.